hyeonseochae/CS50P/README.md

 # CS50P
-CS50's Introduction to Programming with Python
+CS50's Introduction to Programming with Python - Enrolled in 2025